Providing online customer service

 You can encourage customers to write about your products and your business by using product reviews, comments on your blog, and social media posts.
 Customers who are happy with your products are often willing to say so publicly.
 It's possible that customers will even connect with one another through your online store and build a community, particularly when your store has a social media presence.
 However, make sure that you're prepared for negative reviews and posts as well, and decide in advance how you plan to respond.

-Learn more about adding product reviews to Shopify, allowing comments on your Shopify blog, or posting to social media.
+Learn more about collecting product reviews, allowing comments on your Shopify blog, or posting to social media.

 Setting up customer rewards

 You can choose to reward customers who order often from your store, or who spend above a certain amount of money.
-For example, you might issue a gift card to a customer, or send a customer a discount code.
+For example, you might create a gift card for a customer, or send a customer a discount code.
 You can also use an app to set up customer rewards and loyalty programs.

 Find customers who meet your reward criteria by creating customer segments.
 For example, you can create a customer segment of customers who spent over a certain amount.
 Or customers who have placed a large number of orders.
 Alternatively, you can use predicted spend tiers to target customers who are of high, medium, or low value to your store.